fireteam99/CS366-Studyguides/studyguide.md

 ```

 ### RIGHT JOIN
 Also a type of outer join, it returns all of the records from the right table and only matched records from the left.
-Some attributes from the right table may be null.
+Some attributes from the left table may be null.

 ```sql
 SELECT column_name(s)